datalad-handbook/book/docs/basics/101-1-create.rst

 But for DataLad, as we learn in the first lecture, a dataset is the core data type.

-As noted in :ref:`philo`, a dataset is a collection of *files* and *folders*, and a file is the smallest unit any dataset can contain.
+As noted in :ref:`philo`, a dataset is a collection of *files* in folders, and a file is the smallest unit any dataset can contain.
 While it at its core this a very simple concept, datasets come with many useful features.
 Because experiencing is more insightful than just reading, we will explore the